HDFGroup/hdf5/doc/vfd-swmr-user-guide.md

 This design allowed us to implement VFD SWMR with only minor modifications to the HDF5 library above metadata cache and page buffer.
-As a result, not only is VFD SWMR more modular and easier to maintain, it is also almost "full SWMW" -- that is it allows use of almost all HDF5 capabilities by VFD SWMR writers, with results that become visible to the VFD SWMR readers.
+As a result, not only is VFD SWMR more modular and easier to maintain, it is also almost "full SWMR" -- that is it allows use of almost all HDF5 capabilities by VFD SWMR writers, with results that become visible to the VFD SWMR readers.